iamYole/DIO-DevOps-Projects/Project 23 - Infrastructure as a Code using Terraform Part 4/README.md

 - **API Workflow**: The API workflow in Terraform Cloud allows you to interact with Terraform Cloud programmatically using its RESTful API.
 This workflow enables automation, integration, and custom tooling to interact with Terraform Cloud, perform operations, and manage infrastructure configurations remotely
 - **Version Control Workflow**: The version control workflow in Terraform Cloud integrates Terraform configurations with a version control system (VCS) such as Git.
 This workflow enables teams to manage changes, track history, collaborate, and automate infrastructure deployments using Terraform Cloud.
 This is the most commonly used workflow, and that's what we will be using for this project.

 First, we need to ensure our project already exists in a GitHub repository.
-If not, you can fork the repository used for this project [here](https://github.com/iamYole/terraform-aws-IaC).
+Before that, we need to update the backend so the state won't be stored in AWS S3, but the Terraform Cloud.
+Update the backend.tf file with the code below:

+> ```bash
+> terraform {
+>  backend "remote" {
+>
+>    organization = "YoleTechSolutions"
+>       workspaces {
+>           name = "terraform-aws-IaC"
+>       }
+>    }
+> }
+> ```

+The rename the `terraform.tfvars` file to `terraform.auto.tfvars`.
+This will enable Terraform Cloud automatically read the values of the variables in the file.
+Alternatively, you can fork the repository used for this project [here](https://github.com/iamYole/terraform-aws-IaC).
+However, the certain variables such as the AMIs, the Organization name above, etc needs to be updated to reflect your own values.

 - Now, from the Terraform Cloud console, navigate to workspaces on the right menu and the click create workspace.
 - Select the Version Control Workflow, and following the prompts to connect the workspace to your gitHub repository.